qilinO-o/WABIDB/README.md

 ## Usage Instructions

-`WABIDB` uses `class instrumenter` internally, which is also potentially useful for individual usage in other projects.
+`WABIDB` uses `class Instrumenter` internally, which is also potentially useful for individual usage in other projects.
 You only need to import `instrumenter.hpp` for basic C++ APIs.
 It provides a general wasm binary instrumentation tool that is easy to use and powerful as well.

+Note that these APIs should be called in a certain sequence described in section [Calling Sequence](#calling-sequence).

 The `routine()` method below covers basic usage of the APIs:
 ```cpp